ibm-cloud-docs/vmwaresolutions/vcenter/vc_addingclusters.md

    5. If you want to customize the hostnames prefix individually, toggle the **Configure hostnames individually** switch on.
    6. Select the **Networking type**, either **Public and private network** or **Private network only**.

-8. On the **Summary** pane, verify the cluster configuration before you add the cluster.
+8. On the **Summary** panel, verify the cluster configuration before you add the cluster.
    1. Review the settings for the cluster.
    2. Review the estimated price of the cluster.
 Click **Pricing details** to generate a PDF summary.
 To save or print your order summary, click the **Print** or the **Download** icon ![Download icon](../../icons/download.svg "Download") on the upper right of the PDF window.
    3. Click the link or links of the terms that apply to your order, and confirm that you agree with these terms before you add the cluster.